OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 It is important for individuals taking PPIs to consult with their healthcare provider regarding potential risks associated with combining coffee and these medications.
 Depending on an individual’s medical history and specific circumstances, healthcare providers may recommend reducing coffee consumption or adjusting the timing of coffee intake relative to PPI administration to minimize potential side effects and ensure optimal treatment outcomes.

-Coffee With Omeprazole
+Coffee and Omeprazole

 Balancing the Benefits and Risks